 The sharp stench of ammonia is everywhere; sometimes mixed with the stink of vomit.

 This makes me think of another song, the first big success of one of the earliest hip hop bands, namely Grandmaster Flash and the Furious Five.
-In their greatest hit The Message, they were angrily singing that….people pissing on the stairs, you know they just don’t care.
+In their greatest hit The Message, they were angrily singing that….people pissing on the stage, you know they just don’t care.

 Furious Five – that sounds pleasantly grumpy.
 I think I would spend a great carnival in the company of the Furious Five: We would drink just a bit, maybe get a hit or two from a spliff and roll our eyes on all these self-proclaimed clowns.